Premium

 .

-Mumbai, October 24 : Uttar Pradesh middle order batsman Mohd Kaif will replace injured Indian team vice-captain Rahul Dravid for the remainder of the Sharjah tri-series, the Cricket Board (BCCI) announced on Tuesday.
+Mumbai, October 24 : Uttar Pradesh middle order batsman Mohd Kaif will replace injured Indian team vice-captain Rahul Dravid for the remainder of the Sharjah tri-series, the Cricket Board BCCI announced on Tuesday.

 Australians Geoff Marsh and Greg Chappell and New Zealander John Wright are in the running for the high-profile job.
 The BCCI officials interviewed Chappell and Wright in Chennai on Monday and also announced that the third candidate Marsh will be interviewed at a later date.
-The matter wll then be referred to the Board’s high-powered working and finance committees before the final choice is made.
+The matter wll then be referred to the Board8217;s high-powered working and finance committees before the final choice is made.

 Latest Comment